hpc-carpentry/hpc-carpentry.github.io/_posts/2018/11/2018-11-09-delivering-exercises.md

 (see [this thread on TopicBox for more on this][delivering-exercises-thread]).

 All of these approaches would be aided by an easy way to pull out exercises in bulk from a given lesson.
-Whether this would be achieved by storing exercises in a separate directory in the lesson repository, which would then be embedded into the HTML of the lesson when it is built, or by keeping them in the main body of the lesson text file, which might be easier to edit and maintain, would be up to further discussion by the Lesson Infrastructure Committee.
+This might be achieved by storing exercises in a separate directory in the lesson repository, which would then be embedded into the HTML of the lesson when it is built.
+Alternatively, exercises could be kept in the main body of the lesson markdown file but marked in a way that allows them to be parsed for extraction, which might be easier to edit and maintain.
+Both options are being assessed by the Lesson Infrastructure Committee (see [this GitHub Issue][delivering-exercises-issue]).

+The discussion finished with us listing other ideas for how exercises could be provided, outside of the Jupyter environment that might not be suitable for all the tools that we teach.
 Inspired by [Hypothes.is][hypothesis], Katrin Leinweber suggested that it could be useful to be able to select different 'views' of a lesson, to switch between the full lesson, only the code snippets, exercises, and so on.

-The discussion finished with us listing other ideas for how exercises could be provided, outside of the Jupyter environment that might not be suitable for all the tools that we teach.
 Lex Nederbragt expressed a wish for a quiz format to be introduced to Markdown, David Yakobovich listed several existing (some paid) platforms that instructors might want to investigate, including